damianhakert/damianhakert.github.io/source/posts/2017-02-06-setting-up-gitlab-pages-with-cloudflare-certificates.html.md

 ![configure GitLab Pages](/images/blogimages/setting-up-gitlab-pages-with-cloudflare-certificates/configure-gitlab-pages.png){:.shadow}

-Copy the PEM certificate and the private key from the tab you've left opened on CloudFlare, and paste it into their respective fields in GitLab:
+Copy the PEM certificate and the private key from the tab you've left open on CloudFlare, and paste it into their respective fields in GitLab:

 ![Add PEM certificate to Pages](/images/blogimages/setting-up-gitlab-pages-with-cloudflare-certificates/add-certificate-to-pages.png){:.shadow}

 ### STEP 4.
 The Trick

-CloudFlare doesn't combine both PEM and root certificates in one.
-So, we need to copy the root certificate (aka "intermediate") **[CloudFlare Origin CA — RSA Root][root]** from the code block below, and **paste it below your PEM** certificated just added to GitLab:
+CloudFlare doesn't combine both PEM and root certificates in one, so we need to copy the root certificate (aka "intermediate") **[CloudFlare Origin CA — RSA Root][root]** from the code block below, and **paste it below your PEM** certificate just added to GitLab:

 Copy CloudFlare's Origin CA — RSA Root: